developer-zebra/developer-zebra-site/src/datawedge/11-0/guide/input/barcode/index.md

 **Support notes**:

-- The DS3608 and LI3608 scanners are supported only on VC80 devices running Android.
+- The DS3608 and LI3608 scanners are supported only on VC80, L10A and ET51/ET56 devices running Android.
 - Scanners must be configured using SSI over USB CDC.
 - The scanner connects via USB port and cable.